 Most of us associate cinnamon with sweet things, like baked pies.
 So it will come as a surprise that cinnamon actually stabilizes blood sugar levels, which is great for those with hypoglycemia and diabetes alike, and just those of us who are trying to lead a healthy lifestyle.

 Cinnamon deals with various infectious diseases and arthritis.
 It’s great for women, as it stabilizes the hormonal system, dealing with both symptoms of pre-menstrual syndrome and infertility.
 Our heart will also say thank you to us if we add cinnamon to our diets.
 This spice is proven to lower the levels of “bad” cholesterol in our bloodstream, which helps our hearts function better.
 And as if this wasn’t enough, cinnamon is proven to affect our brains in a positive way by greatly increasing our alertness and concentration and thus, in the long run, preventing the onset of various mental illnesses such as Parkinson’s, Alzheimer’s and dementia – all the more reason to use cinnamon as often as possible in the kitchen.

-Can You Believe the Scent of Cinnamon has Benefits?
+Scent of Cinnamon

 The benefits, described above, don’t work exclusively if you consume cinnamon internally with food.
 You will gain the same benefits if you are constantly exposed to the scent of cinnamon as well.
 Here are a few ways you can fill your home with this lovely odor:

 - The easiest way is to ground some cinnamon in a bowl and place in the centre of the room – the scent will fill up the space in no time;

 - You could make a homemade spray (that will most definitely be free from all the harmful chemicals modern sprays contain) by adding a few drops of cinnamon oil into a bottle of water and shake it well before use;